Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A well-designed home gym may help you achieve your fitness objectives, whether as basic as increasing upper body strength or incorporating more aerobic exercise into your workout program.

-Furthermore, studies have shown that prioritizing exercise can reduce stress and even get a good night's sleep [1].
+Furthermore, a PubMed study has shown that prioritizing exercise can reduce stress and even get a good night's sleep [1].

 If you can't get to your local gym daily, creating a workout room in your house is the greatest option.